 Black – relates to comfort, strong, contained, formal, sophisticated, seductive, mysterious, pessimistic, secretive and withholding, conservative, serious and powerful.
 It represents masculinity in some African cultures and represents rebirth and mourning in the middle east.

-Let’s move onto the basic colour schematics.
+Let’s move on to the basic colour schematics.
 These aren’t necessarily all the colour schematics there are, just the most frequently used ones with examples.
+Furthermore, you can use Adobe colour to create your own!

 One colour on the wheel with multiple shade gradients from dark to light.